 If you are facing an enforcement case where your ex-spouse has asserted that you have missed child support payments, then you can take heart that there are defenses that you and your attorney can offer a judge.

-It is true that “the proof is in the pudding” in large part when it comes to child support.
-Either you made the payment or you did not.
-That much is fairly black and white.
-Let’s discuss some of those defenses in today’s blog post from the Law Office of Bryan Fagan, PLLC.
+It is true that "the proof is in the pudding," primarily for child support.
+Either you made the payment, or you did not.
+That much is relatively black and white.
+Let's discuss some of those defenses in today's blog post from the Law Office of Bryan Fagan, PLLC.